mgabris/state-recovery-backtrack/README.md

 ## Python code
 Python implementation contains state-recovery of cipher Spritz, used for testing possible optimizations.

-It contains (apart from other) simple backtracktrack as well as change order and prefix check optimizations mentioned in paper.
+It contains (apart from other) simple backtracktrack as well as change order and prefix check optimizations mentioned in the paper.

+#### Note
+As code in python was used to experiment with different optimizations, we recommend to look at cleaner C++ code first.

 ## C++ code
 C++ implementation is for both RC4 and Spritz.